hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTRulerTool.class/README.md

-The Ruler Tool implements a tool to measure distances
+I implement a tool to measure distances